mixmastamyk/console/docs/additional.rst

 .. rubric:: Palette Entries:

-Entry objects are what actually produce the escape sequences---\
+Entry objects are what actually produce the escape sequences and other functionality.
-they are accessed as attributes of a palette collection, e.g.:
+They are accessed as attributes of a palette collection, e.g.:

     - ``.red``
     - ``.i22``
     - ``.cornflowerblue``

-The Entries provide much of the functionality.
-They
+Entries:

-    - Keep track of their ANSI codes and those they've been added to.
+    - Keep track of their ANSI codes and others they've been added to.
     - Can be called and "mixed in" with other attributes to render themselves, then end the style when finished.
     - Can be used as a context-manager.